CollaborativeRobots/Husky/README.md

 $ rosrun husky_bringup install
 ```
 The install script will configure a husky-core upstart service, that will bring up the base Husky launchfiles on boot.
 The script will also detect any standard peripherals (IMU, GPS, etc.) you have installed, and add them the service.

-## SPECIAL STEPS
-At this point in our initial install we followed the instructions in [this](http://wiki.ros.org/husky_bringup/Tutorials/Install%20Husky%20Software%20%28Advanced%29) link at the advice of team fire fighting.
-It is unclear whether this was strictly necessary, but this is how we got it working.

 ## Testing base configuration